 Protect Fish, Wildlife and Open Space

-Individual areas of habitat, when added
+Individual areas of habitat,

-together are very valuable to wildlife
+when combined are valuable to wildlife

 Habitat destruction and competition from invasive species are two of the most significant threats to New York's natural biodiversity.
 The loss and fragmentation of necessary breeding, foraging and shelter areas has pushed many animal species into endangered status.
 Our native plant communities are threatened by climate change, development and invasive insect and plant species that have no natural controls.